facebook/react/docs/docs/rendering-elements.md

 <div id="root"></div>
 ```

-We call this a "container" DOM node because it serves as an "entry point" for a React app.
+We call this a "container" DOM node because the React app is contained by it.
 Everything inside it will be managed by React DOM.

 Applications built with just React usually have a single container node.
 If you are integrating React into an existing app, you may have as many isolated container nodes as you like.